The Challenges of IT Recruiting & How to Overcome Them

 2. They have a deep pool of candidates

 IT staffing agencies have vast networks of contacts in a multitude of industries.
-This is especially crucial in finding tech talent since most of the best prospects are already employed and not actively seeking a new job.
-IT recruiters and IT headhunters have an expansive network of contacts and a deeper talent pool than companies who rely upon recruiting on their own, or staffing firms with limited experience in the IT field.
+This is especially crucial in finding tech talent since most of the best prospects are already employed and have not actively sought a new job.
+IT recruiters and IT headhunters have an expansive network of contacts and a deeper talent pool than companies that rely upon recruiting on their own or staffing firms with limited experience in the IT field.

 3. They screen out candidates who are not ideal

 Sourcing, interviewing, and hiring quality employees is a time-consuming process.
-Ideal team members not only have the desired education, experience, and skills for the available opportunity, but they also should fit in with your corporate culture.
-IT headhunters and IT staffing agencies pre-screen candidates, which weeds out prospects who are not a good fit.
-This increases the chance that you will find and hire employees who will be happy and productive for the long term.
+Ideal team members not only have the desired education, experience, and skills for the available opportunity but also should fit in with your corporate culture.
+IT headhunters and IT staffing agencies pre-screen candidates, which weeds out prospects who could be a better fit.
+This increases the chance that you will find and hire employees who will be happy and productive in the long term.

 4. They are invested in your company for the long term